Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - In last week's game against the Eagles, Engram was targeted five times and racked up four catches for 17 yards and scored one touchdown.

-- Engram has totaled 58 receiving yards (19.3 per game) and one touchdown, hauling in nine balls on 14 targets in his last three games.
+- Engram has recorded 58 receiving yards (19.3 per game) and one touchdown, reeling in nine passes on 14 targets over his last three games.

 Engram's New York Teammates